kregmi/cross-view-image-synthesis/XFork/README.md

 Refer to [pix2pix](https://github.com/phillipi/pix2pix/blob/master/scripts/combine_A_and_B.py) for steps and code to generate pairs of images required for training/testing.

 For XFork, first concat the streetview and aerial images followed by concatenating their segmentation maps and finally concatenating them all along the columns.
-Each concatenated image file in the dataset will contain {A,B,As,Bs},

-where A=streetview image, B=aerial image, As=segmentation map for streetview image and Bs=segmentation map for aerial image.
+Each concatenated image file in the dataset will contain {A,B,As,Bs}, where A=streetview image, B=aerial image, As=segmentation map for streetview image, and Bs=segmentation map for aerial image.

 ## Citation
 If you use this code for your research, please cite our paper [Cross-View Image Synthesis using Conditional GANs](https://arxiv.org/pdf/1803.03396.pdf):